 Know that there may be some days that you just don’t feel like you click, but typically the more you work together, the fewer those days are likely to be.

-As you’re planning lessons and offering ideas, your co-teacher will have plenty to offer as well.
+As you’re planning lessons and offering ideas, your co-teacher will have ideas to offer as well.
 Be open to hearing ideas, strategies, and advice.
-There is more than one way lessons and discipline can be handled effectively – sometimes you will be the one with the great idea while other times your partner may have something better to offer.
+Lessons and discipline can be handled effectively in many different ways.
+Sometimes you’ll be the one with the great idea, while other times, your partner may have something better to offer.

 Keep an open mind!
 If you need time to think about ideas and comments, just say so.
 If you need clarification, just ask.
 Teachers are natural-born helpers.